-The elm leaf beetle, Xanthogaleruca luteola (Muller), was accidentally introduced into the eastern United States early in the nineteenth century.
+The elm leaf beetle ( Xanthogaleruca luteola ) (Muller) was accidentally introduced into the Eastern U. S. early in the nineteenth century.
 It feeds on all varieties of elm trees, especially Siberian and European elms.
-However, feeding damage is much less evident on varieties such as cedar elm, lacebark elm, American elm and winged elm.
-Damage to these varieties may be more severe if other elms the beetles prefer are unavailable.
+However, feeding damage is much less evident in varieties such as cedar elm, lacebark elm, American elm, and winged elm.
+Damage to these varieties may be more severe if other elm trees that the beetles prefer are unavailable.
 The elm leaf beetle is also known to cause some damage to Japanese zelkova.
+(2 Pages)

 This Excel file has several spreadsheets that are designed to provide tools to aid in determining application rates and costs for herbicides, insecticides, and adjuvants (surfactants) commonly used in the management of pastures and hayfields.
 A PDF copy of the directions included on the first tab of the spreadsheet is also available for download here: […]

 These directions correspond with the Excel spreadsheet titled "Herbicide and Insecticide Cost Per Acre Spreadsheet" (ANSC-PU-430).
 The Excel file has several spreadsheets that are designed to provide tools to aid in determining application rates and costs for herbicides, insecticides, and adjuvants (surfactants) commonly used in the management of pastures and hayfields.
 (3 Pages)Download the Excel […]

 This 8 hour course is designed to satisfy the Apprentice Training Requirements as specified in Rule 7.132 (i) (2) and will cover common structural invertebrate and vertebrate pests of the United States, particularly in the state of Texas.